-A students needs to take a total of sixteen courses, out of which one needs to take a minimum of eight courses in Sociology and Anthropology.
+Requirements: A student needs to take a total of sixteen courses, out of which one needs to take a minimum of eight courses in Sociology and Anthropology.
 Out of those eight courses, four courses are mandatory, while rest four will be electives (4 required courses and 2+2 electives).
 The courses from the Sociology and Anthropology department are: